 The Halloween party at D&S Community Services Center features candy, party music including Michael Jackson's "Thriller" and dancing.
 "With Bluegrass music, I'll dance," Tony says.

-When Bertram made an unannounced appearance in Morehead before going to New York for training in October 2017, Tony was in for a surprise.
-Crystal Skeens, right, applied for a grant to bring the dog to Tony, and is pictured washing him before the meeting.
+When Bertram, a service dog, made an unannounced appearance in Morehead before going to New York for training, Tony was in for a surprise.
+Crystal Skeens, right, applied for a grant to give the dog to Tony, and is pictured washing him before the meeting.
 "This is why we do this," David Henderson says.
 "Moments like this makes it worth all that we go through in our jobs."

 On their one afternoon together, Tony and Bertram visit Morehead Bark Park.
 Bertram, a Mountain Cur and Pitbull mix, will be trained to assist Tony in watching his sugar levels.
 When Bertram barks toward the right side of Tony's body, that will mean Wilburn's sugar levels are low, while a bark toward the left will indicate a high sugar level.

-Tony embraces his service dog Bertram for the last time before he is sent off to Buffalo, New York for training.
+Tony embraces his service dog Bertram before he is sent off to Buffalo, New York for training.
 The two won't see each other again until Christmas.
 Service animals such as Bertram help individuals with disability gain independence.